Tetanus Toxoid (TT) Vaccine In Pregnancy

 TT Vaccine During Second Pregnancy

-Your doctor will check your entire history of vaccination, then he will prescribe the pregnancy TT injection accordingly.
+Your doctor will check your entire vaccination history, and then he will prescribe the pregnancy TT injection accordingly.

 • If your second pregnancy is within 2 years of your first pregnancy, and you have been administered 2 doses of vaccine in the first pregnancy, then you will only be given 1 booster vaccine.